brite107/amplify-notetaker/README.md

 # Notetaker App Using AWS Amplify

-Project from Udemy course: Serverless React with AWS Amplify (https://www.udemy.com/course/serverless-react-with-aws-amplify/)
+Project from Udemy course: Serverless React with AWS Amplify (https://www.udemy.com/course/serverless-react-with-aws-amplify/).
+It is updated to the current version of AWS amplify.
+Functional components are substituted for class components when possible.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).